meilisearch/documentation/learn/core_concepts/primary_key.md

 }
 ```

-Once a primary key has been explicitly set for an index, it cannot be changed.

 ### Meilisearch guesses your primary key

-If the primary key has neither been set at index creation nor as a parameter of the [add documents](/reference/api/documents.md#add-or-replace-documents) route, Meilisearch will search your first document for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `BookId`, `ID`, `123id123`) and set it as that index's primary key.
+If the primary key has neither been set at index creation nor as a parameter of the [add documents](/reference/api/documents.md#add-or-replace-documents) route, Meilisearch will look for an attribute that contains the string `id` in a case-insensitive manner (e.g., `uid`, `BookId`, `ID`, `123id123`) in your first document and set it as that index's primary key.

 If Meilisearch cannot find a suitable attribute, the document addition process will be interrupted and no documents will be added to your index.

 ## Primary key errors

-This section will cover some primary key errors and how to resolve them.
+This section covers some primary key errors and how to resolve them.

 ### `primary_key_inference_failed`

-This happens when you add documents for the first time and none of them have a primary key attribute.
+This error occurs when you add documents for the first time and Meilisearch [fails to guess your primary key](#meilisearch-guesses-your-primary-key).
+It can be resolved by [manually setting the index's primary key](#setting-the-primary-key-on-document-addition), or ensuring that all documents you add possess an `id` attribute.

 ```json
 {